 An eye emergency is an eye injury where one’s eyesight is at risk.
-Most eye trauma require prompt treatment to prevent vision loss.
+Most eye traumas require prompt treatment to prevent vision loss.
 Contact your eye doctor immediately and follow these instructions until you are seen.
 If your eye doctor is not immediately available to assist or direct you, report to the nearest emergency room.

-DO NOT Do The Following In An Eye Emergency:
+DO NOT Do The Following in an Eye Emergency:

 - DO NOT press on an injured eye or allow the victim to rub the eye(s).